 The Willie Dee

-Episode 23 is about a destroyer The USS William Porter, nicknamed the Willie Dee.
-This ship was run by a bunch of inexperienced Navy men during World War II.
+Episode 23 is about a destroyer, The USS William Porter, nicknamed the Willie Dee.
+A bunch of inexperienced Navy men ran this ship during World War II.

 The mission was hampered with mishaps from the onset, like an anchor snagging a neighboring ship and pulling it apart.
 Then having to drop its fuel to prevent running aground before ever getting out of Norfolk.